HOURS

 Career Development

 Join a student organization or run for UTA's student council.
 Take a study abroad opportunity.
 Visit the Follett Leadership Center and ask about opportunities and alternative break trips.
-Consider work study positions on campus to gain
+Consider work study positions on campus to gain work experience.

 EXCEL